 DESCRIPTIONS AND LETTERS OF RECOMMENDATION - The narrative description should include sufficient details about the nature of the prevention efforts, the impact of your nominee’s involvement, and any other recognition they have received for their act(s).
 Narratives should not exceed 300 words, and letters of recommendation should be no longer than one page in length.

 Narrative descriptions, letters of recommendation, and all supporting documents MUST include the name of your nominee at the top of each page.

 Incomplete nominations will not be considered.
-Submissions must be received by December 31, 2018.
-Winners will be notified by January 25, 2019 at 5:00 PM.
+Winners will be notified by late January, 2019.

 We look forward to hearing about the wonderful work your nominees are doing to strengthen & support NC families!